 Anne Sumers, MD, ophthalmologist and clinical spokesperson for the American Academy of Ophthalmology (AAO), notes…

 It takes “very little effort to protect yourself from on-the-job hazards that can cause blinding eye injuries.
 We strongly advise workers and their employees not to let their guard down when it comes to eye protection.”

 Many people do not heed such advice, unfortunately.
 EHS Today reports that…

 About 60% of eye injuries in the workplace happen to individuals not wearing any eye protection.

-The remaining 40% of eye injuries happen to those wearing the wrong kind of safety eyewear for the task at hand.
+The remaining 40% of eye injuries happen to those wearing the wrong safety eyewear for the task at hand.

-Additionally, the AAO says that 65% of individuals do not wear safety eyewear when working around the home.
+The AAO says that 65% of individuals do not wear protective eyewear when working at home.
 This is especially unfortunate since home-based injuries are increasing and nearing the yearly total for workplace eye injuries.